In the first article in our series, we consider the blue sector, which is Category Development.

-To quote our website – “Whilst others settle for Category Management, at Big River Solutions we drive for Category Development.”
+To quote our website – “Whilst others settle for Category Management, at Big River Solutions we drive for Category Development.

-Our belief is that category development delivers more, and has a greater effect than just taking the purely historical view produced by category management.
+Our belief is that Category Development delivers more, and has a greater effect than just taking the purely historical view produced by Category Management.
 We acknowledge that a review of the past has a part to play in creating a level of retrospective understanding.
 However, predicting and anticipating the trends that are approaching allow us to help you ensure that your category retains its relevance.
-Aligning expectation to market conditions, which are shaped by the customer, shopper, consumer and the environment, allows clients to identify new opportunities, including NPD, brand extension opportunities, and shopper marketing.
+Aligning expectation to market conditions, which are shaped by the customer, shopper, consumer and the environment, allows clients to identify new opportunities, including NPD, brand extension opportunities, and shopper marketing.”

-The problem with this is that it requires a business to take a long-term view and for all departments to be signed up to it, it is not only the responsibility of the category team.
+The problem with this is that it requires a business to take a long term view and for all departments to be signed up to it, it is not only the responsibility of the category team.
 It can also take a long time to gain some of the benefits (though technology and appropriate processes can speed this up), and this can be seen as a deterrent.

-The cost of data or research, and an organisations capability at mining it to provide real insights, can challenge some companies, but this shouldn’t be a barrier, you don’t have to buy all the data that is available, you can undertake category development, whoever you are.
+The cost of data and an organisations capability at mining it to provide real insights, can challenge some companies, but this shouldn’t be a barrier, you don’t have to buy all the data that is available, you can undertake category development, whoever you are.
 It is not just for the big companies, smaller companies can play a valuable role too.

-At the same time, shopper marketing has become a focus area for businesses, understandably trying to maximise the returns from shopper activation, but this too has been put under pressure as the need to see volume today has led to less ‘shopper behaviour changing activity’ and more ‘selling lots of volume activity’.
+At the same time Shopper Marketing has become a focus area for businesses, understandably trying to maximise the returns from shopper activation, but this too has been put under pressure as the need to see volume today has led to less ‘shopper behaviour changing activity’ and more ‘selling lots of volume activity’.